greg-nagy/zaino/CONTRIBUTING.md

 In general, PRs should be opened against [the `dev` branch](https://github.com/zingolabs/zaino/tree/dev).

 All tests must pass, see [Local Testing](#local-testing).

+Verified commits are encouraged.
+The best way to verify is using a GPG signature.
+See [this document about commit signature verification.](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification)

 Code should be as complex as it needs to be, but no more.